Afghanistan: Explosion leaves multiple casualties as polls open | DW | 28.09.2019

 A blast in the southern city of Kandahar has marred the opening of Afghanistan's presidential election.
 Turnout is expected to be low after the Taliban ordered its fighters to disrupt the vote.

-An explosion occurred near a polling station in the southern Afghan city of Kandahar on Saturday just an hour after residents began voting to elect a new president.
+An explosion occurred near a polling station in the southern Afghan city of Kandahar on Saturday just two hours after residents began voting to elect a new president.

 A hospital official said 15 people were injured in the blast.